-QMB members - you do not have any costs for Medicare-covered services, except your prescription copayments if you are enrolled in Medicare as a Qualified Medicare Beneficiary (QMB) and State of Mississippi Division of Medicaid (Medicaid).
-Your coinsurance, deductibles and copayments (except for Part D prescription drugs) are paid by State of Mississippi Division of Medicaid).
+QMB members - you do not have any costs for Medicare-covered services, except your prescription copayments if you are enrolled in Medicare as a Qualified Medicare Beneficiary (QMB) and Medicaid.
+Your coinsurance, deductibles and copayments (except for Part D prescription drugs) are paid by Medicaid.